 - Source User Names and Passwords for the user accounts - Make sure that the source accounts have IMAP access turned On.

 - Maximum Connection Limit - The maximum connection limit is the number of maximum connections accepted by the server at a given time.
-For example, if you provide 5 as maximum connection limit, when the migration is started, the migration process will be started simultaneously for 5 users.
+For example, if you provide 5 as the maximum connection limit when the migration is started, the migration process will be started simultaneously for 5 users.
 The migration process will be faster when there are parallel migrations happening between the servers.

-- Black Out Time - In case there is any known down time for the server or particular times of the week during which the server is overloaded, specify the Day of the week, Time in 24 hour format (From 'x' hours to 'y' hours) and the corresponding Timezone.
+- Black Out Time - In case there is any known downtime for the server or particular times of the week during which the server is overloaded, specify the Day of the week, Time in 24-hour format (From 'x' hours to 'y' hours) and the corresponding Timezone.
 The migration would be paused during the specified time duration to avoid any migration failures due to that.
 The Blackout Time and Timezone are applicable, only if there are any predetermined Time Intervals, during which the migration should be paused.

-Source Server Details
+Source Server details for migration:

 To add a new migration, you need to add the source server from which the emails should be migrated.
-You can also perform migration in batches, and also from different servers if you have multiple domains hosted with different providers and want to migrate everything to Zoho Mail.
+You can also perform the migration in batches, and also from different servers if you have multiple domains hosted with different providers and want to migrate everything to Zoho Mail.

-- Log in to https://www.zoho.com/mail
+- Login to https://www.zoho.com/mail

-- Select Add Migration, to provide server details for migration
+- Select Add Migration, to provide server details for migration.

-- Provide a title for the migration
+- Provide a title for the migration.

 - Select the Migration Protocol as IMAP or POP based on your preference.